AndreasEdvardsson/ansible-pi/README.md

 On first boot:
 raspi-config

+Modify any settings in main.yml first

 Run it:
+$ ansible-playbook -i hosts main.yml --ask-pass

+When it fails:
-$ ansible-playbook -s -i hosts ansible-pi.yml
+$ ansible-playbook -i hosts main.yml